Can I get a mortgage on a temporary contract?

 Generally speaking there are very few cases that we are unable to place, and I'd be disappointed if we couldn't assist in this matter.

-If you'd like to talk more about your enquiry, then please let me know and I'll put you in touch with one of our consultants.
+If you'd like to talk more about your situation, then please call 0344 346 3672 or submit an enquiry and we'll put you in touch with one of our consultants.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.